Australia Subclass 485 Visa – Guide 2026 + Stay-Back Calculator | Guide to Heights QEAC #10439

 6. Health Examination

-HAP ID generated from ImmiAccount before attending the medical
+HAP ID generated from ImmiAccount before the medical

 !Chest X-ray if directed by Home Affairs